hkolsen/check-out-the-w/src/pages/index.md

 programmingList:
   - id: 1
     featured: true
-    title: No Upcoming Events
+    title: The W
-    description: Check out <a href="https://discord.com/invite/Abxs4b3">Discord</a> to continue the conversation.
+    description: We're back baybeee!
+Celebrating TWENTY years of friendship and fun. <a href="/events">Get the details</a>
-    day: ''
+    day: Wed - Sun
-    date: ''
+    date: July 14 - 18
-    time: ''
+    time: All Day
 discordContent: >-
   <p>After the show is over, you don't need to hang up your hat.
 Head over to our new Discord channel to chat!
 Please take the time to <a href="/resources">make yourself familiar with our Code of Conduct</a> before you dive in.</p>
 ---